DrTimothyAldenDavis/SuiteSparse/README.md

     Mongoose    graph partitioning.
                 authors: Nuri Yeralan, Scott Kolodziej, William Hager, Tim Davis

-    SuiteSparse_metis: a modified version of METIS.
+    CHOLMOD/SuiteSparse_metis: a modified version of METIS, embedded into the CHOLMOD library.
 See the README.txt files for details.  author: George Karypis.
 This is a slightly modified copy included with SuiteSparse via the open-source license provided by George Karypis.
 SuiteSparse cannot use